 How to Serve Air Fried Chicken and Broccoli

 Toasted sesame seeds are the perfect garnish, as well as a little extra honey and chili garlic sauce.
-The chili garlic crisp from my ground chicken and broccoli also works perfectly here.
+The chili garlic crisp from my ground chicken and broccoli, creamy kimchi sauce in my ground beef bulgogi bowls, or the low cal yum yum sauce in my teriyaki ground turkey rice bowls would all work great here.

 For pairings, keep it simple with rice, cauliflower rice, or a blend of the two.
 I’m also a fan of the pre-seasoned cauliflower stir-fry options like the one from Trader Joe’s.
 (I’ve even made air fried cauliflower rice stir fry with it.)